emboldagency/embold-tailwind-blocks/README.md

 ## Customizing a Block class in your Sage10 theme

-You may need to modify what ACF fields are in a block, or how the data is being manipulate on its way to the frontend.
+You may need to modify what ACF fields are in a block, or how the data is being manipulated on its way to the frontend.

 > **Important:** If you copy over your blocks class you must also copy over the view